antpass79/graphql-for-coffee-machine/README.md

 Coffee Machine has the below components:

 - coffee-machine is the front end for taking coffee and adding custom coffee
-- graph-gateway manages data from queries and mutations
+- graphql-gateway manages data from queries and mutations

 Currently there are 2 different sources inside the graphql gateway: